apache/shardingsphere/docs/community/content/contribute/contributor.en.md

 git branch -d issueNo
 git push origin --delete issueNo
 ```

-### Notice

-Please note that in order to show your id in the contributor list, don't forget the configurations below:
+**Notice**:  Please note that in order to show your id in the contributor list, don't forget the configurations below:

 ```shell
 git config --global user.name "username"